liuyuit/study/Life/EF English/Method/Beginner Meeting - Grammar Leaning Tips.md

   You like my new shoes.

-- I am student.
+- I am a student.

-  You are student.
+  You are a student.

 - What is your cat like?